SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

    ![Application Overview](./src/main/resources/images/ApplicationOverviewPage.png)

    *Note: The service endpoint URLs are used in the next steps, so it is a good idea to keep the page open.*
-   *Note: You can skip the manual application deployment and connectivity configuration, when using MTA deployment*
+   *Note: You can skip the manual application deployment and connectivity configuration, when using MTA deployment.*

 ## Manual Application Deployment via the SAP Cloud Platform Cockpit (Optional)